unoplatform/uno/doc/blog/201708-Importing-SL-Toolkit-part-1.md

 ### Cross targeted project creation

-To be able to build the control is a reuseable way, in a NuGet package, we need to create a **Cross-platform library** using the **Uno Platform VS Addin**, which does all the configuration to target Windows (uap10.0), iOS, Android and WebAssembly.
+To be able to build the control is a reusable way, in a NuGet package, we need to create a **Cross-platform library** using the **Uno Platform VS Addin**, which does all the configuration to target Windows (uap10.0), iOS, Android and WebAssembly.

 This project will contain all the XAML files and C# source files required for the `TreeView` to function properly.
 It uses the excellent [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) msbuild extensions to cross targeted library with minimal efforts, using the new and improved _sdk-style_ project format, and simplifies the creation of NuGet packages.